This section includes

 This section provides legal and regulatory information on examinations as well as information on exam dates.
 Among others, the examination board is responsible for approval and classification of courses, granting academic leaves and extending time limits set by the study regulations.
 More detailed information and contact persons can be found on the webpages of the examination board for Finance sudents.

 For most of our Master in Finance students, studying in Germany already means studying abroad.
-However, the faculty has several exchange programs with universities across the globe and Finance students are eligible to apply for a place in such a program.
+However, the faculty has several exchange programmes with universities across the globe and Finance students are eligible to apply for a place in such a programme.
 The International Office provides further information about the various possibilities to spend part of your study time abroad.

 The Office of the Registrar (Studiensekretariat) is responsible for applications, enrolment, re-registration, leave of absence, change of degree programme, de-registration and other administrative matters.
 Which person is responsible for your degree programme?
 Here you can also find information on the admissions committee and the admission regulations for your programme.
 Do you face problems during your studies?
 Who is the right contact person?